24 October 2015

 Track highlights: 1.
 "She Drives Me Crazy" (5 / 5) - 2.
 "Good Thing" (4 / 5) - 3.
 "I'm Not the Man I Used to Be" - 4.
 "I'm Not Satisfied" (4 / 5) - 5.
 "Tell Me What" (5 / 5) - 6.
 "Don't Look Back" - 7.
 "It's OK (It's Alright)" - 8.
 "Don't Let It Get You Down" - 9.
 "As Hard as It Is" (4 / 5) - 10.
 "Ever Fallen in Love?"

-2nd and final studio album release by Fine Young Cannibals. *All three band members are credited as producers on all except track #7, which is produced by David Z (aka David B. Rivkin) - he is also co-producer on #1 and #4; and track #10 is co-produced by Jerry Harrison.
+2nd and final studio album by Fine Young Cannibals. *All three band members are credited as producers on all except track #7, which is produced by David Z (aka David B. Rivkin) - he is also co-producer on tracks #1 and #4; and track #10 is co-produced by Jerry Harrison.

 Like the debut, also this comes with a cover song.
 The debut had the splendid version of "Suspicious Minds" and this comes with the Buzzcocks song "Ever Fallen in Love?", and once again, FYC do much more than just replicate a great song as they transform it to something of their very own.

-Gift spent many years concentrating on a career as an actor before releasing the one and only solo album Roland Gift in 2002.
+Roland Gift spent many years focussing on a career as an actor before releasing the one and only solo album Roland Gift in 2002.
 David Steele pursued a successful career as studio musician and producer, and Andy Cox sought various new musical partners in the following years to come - e.g. forming the duo-project Cribabi in 2001 with Japanese vocalist Yukari Fujiu.

 [ allmusic.com 4,5 / 5, Rolling Stone 4 / 5 stars ]